SilentPenguin/mvc/README.md

 This does have one repercussion, anything interpreted as raw text must be on a seperate line to what appears as a str.
-After using the template language for a bit, this isn't as bad as it sounds, as it forces you to keep anything you're assigning/printing seperate, but I will consider modifying this so that lines at the same level without blank line between them are compressed into one line.
+After using the template language for a bit, this isn't as bad as it sounds, as it forces you to keep anything you're assigning/printing seperate, but I will consider modifying this so that lines at the same level without a blank line between them are compressed into one line.

 rendering templates